mermaid-js/mermaid/docs/content/flowchart.md

 ## Interaction

-It is possible to bind a click event to a node:
+It is possible to bind a click event to a node, the click can lead to either a javascript callback or to a link which will be opened in a new browser tab.

 ```
 click nodeId callback